chanimaybruch/portfolio/Car Price Factors/README.md

 ## Result

-THe most popular vehicle types advertised were SUVs and trucks.
+The two most popular vehicle types advertised were SUVs and trucks.
 SUV price was partially correlated with paint color such that orange was correlated with a higher price.
 For trucks, price was not correlated with price color.
 Both SUV price and truck price were not correlated with condition, age or mileage.